 Are you tired of the hassles of glasses and contact lenses?
-Are you currently considering LASIK laser vision correction and seeking a LASIK surgeon.
+Are you currently considering LASIK eye surgery and seeking a LASIK surgeon.
 If so you have come to the right place!
 The surgeons at Clay Eye are board certified ophthalmologists and ophthalmic surgeons that can help you achieve your personal best vision.
 Prior to undergoing LASIK eye surgery, it is important for you to be qualified as a potential LASIK candidate.
 Clay Eye offers the Fleming Island, Orange Park and Jacksonville areas with professional LASIK surgery.
 Please feel free to take our LASIK self-evaluation test or read our section regarding LASIK candidacy.

 If you are familiar with your current vision, you might know some of this terminology.
 Listed below are the vision conditions that LASIK can treat.